Stanley F. Kayes, DDS

 My Current Life Outside The Office

-Maureen and I have been married now over four decades and we have a family of four adult children- three sons and one daughter, and three grandchildren, one boy and two girls.
-Some family photos can be found in Dr. Kayes Favorite Places.
+Maureen and I have been married now over four decades and we have a family of four adult children, and four grandchildren.
 My life has gone full-circle as I now live in the country in Marshall, Virginia, moving here in 1996 when I found some land that brought back memories of the farm I grew up on.
 I used my building skills that were honed as I worked in construction in college and dental school, and we built a house that overlooks the Blue Ridge Mountains.

 My personal hobbies still involve the arts and the outdoors.
-My main artistic passions are sculpture and oil painting; I spend my free time enjoying local art classes and meeting up with other artists in the area.
+My main artistic passions are sculpture and oil painting.
 The office has many of my oil paintings hanging on the walls.
 I also enjoy making wood furniture and cabinetry for my home and office, and have taken up both photography and videography, and had fun creating the videos for this website.
-My current outdoor interests include running, mountain biking, skiing, hiking, canoeing, rock climbing and swimming.
+My current outdoor interests include running, mountain biking, hiking, canoeing, and rock climbing.
 I have completed two Marine Corps marathons.
-I also enjoy gardening and farming and am raising chickens and blueberry bushes.
+I also enjoy gardening and farming and am raising chickens, bees and blueberry bushes.

 As for family, that has come full-circle as well, as all of my children have come to love outdoor adventure as much as I do.
-I have one son in Seattle and a daughter in Denver who I enjoy visiting to explore their favorite areas in the Rockies and Pacific Northwest.
+I have enjoyed exploring the Pacific Northwest with my son in Seattle and and hiking in the Rockies while visiting my daughter who lived for a time in Colorado.
 Another son lives locally and took time off to hike the Appalachian Trail.
-One other son and his family live in northern Virginia and he and his son have taken up kayaking on the same neighborhood lake I explored as a child.
+My other son and his family live in northern Virginia and he and his children have taken up kayaking on the same neighborhood lake I explored as a child.
 It is a dream come true to enjoy paddling on my favorite childhood haunt with three generations together.
-Excited about these new opportunities for fun, I completed building a wooden dory sailboat and a new kayak to further enjoy the local waters and look forward to many more years of exploration and discovery with family.
+Excited about these new opportunities for fun, I completed building a new kayak to further enjoy the local waters and look forward to many more years of exploration and discovery with family.